The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 104 bond under the Water Industry Act 1991 provides a guarantee from the developer to ensure that sewerage infrastructure is built to the required standards and that any defects found during the defects liability period will be corrected.
+A Section 104 Bond under the Water Industry Act 1991 provides a guarantee from the developer to ensure that sewerage infrastructure is built to the required standards and that any defects found during the defects liability period will be corrected.
 The bond ensures that the water company can adopt the sewer system for maintenance once all requirements have been met and no further issues are outstanding.
 It acts as a form of financial security for the water authority in the event the developer fails to meet their obligations.

 A Section 185 Agreement Bond (S185 or Sewer Diversion Bond) is a type of financial guarantee required from a developer when they need to divert or alter an existing sewer that may interfere with a new development or construction project.
 This bond ensures that the developer will complete the diversion works to the required specifications and to the satisfaction of the relevant water or sewerage authority.